Buckstabue/sticky_notes_idea/README.md

 Advantages:
 - you will be more productive because this plugin helps you stay more focused on the current tasks
-- you will get a transparent commit history because each microtask was commited separately(you don't see "implement *** api" commit message in a change of an animation).
+- you will get a transparent commit history because each micro-task was committed separately(you don't see "implement *** api" commit message in a change of an animation).
 More atomic commits - easier to revert breaking code
 - you will have easier code reviews, less refactoring involved
 - you will easily track dirty code places and fix them whenever you want.